 Audit trail is a sequence of records documenting the processing of a transaction flow through a project.

-Easy Projects uses two levels of audit trail log - project and activity.
+Birdview uses two levels of audit trail log - project and activity.
 Providing an accurate chronological sequence of records, each of which contains evidence directly pertaining to and resulting from the execution of a business process or system function, an audit trail log can be of great help to a manager.

 In other words, the audit trail log acts as a 'black box' recording every event or change occurring in a project's lifetime, in fully automatic mode.